Python-Ensemble-Toolbox/PET/docs/dev_guide.md

   (it simply quits with a traceback).
   We therefore use my (`patnr`) fork which

-  - skips the markdown conversion,
+  - skips the markdown conversion for the erroneous docstring,
   - prints the specific docstring that causes issues.

 ## Tests

-Th test suite is orchestrated using `pytest`.
+The test suite is orchestrated using `pytest`.
 Both in **CI** and locally.
 I.e. you can run the tests simply by the command

 ```sh